Maricé Morales: Career

 Morales sponsored the Maryland Law Enforcement and Governmental Trust Act, which would have left immigration enforcement to federal authorities rather than state and local police.
 It also would have required federal authorities to have a warrant in order to transfer an undocumented immigrant from state or local authorities to federal authorities.
 The aim of the bill was to help undocumented immigrants feel like they can call the police or 911 when they are a victims of a crime without being afraid of being arrested themselves on immigration charges.
 State and local police could still arrest and detain perpetrators of state and local crimes, regardless of their immigration status.
 The Trust Act passed the Maryland House of Delegates, but the Maryland Senate did not vote on it, and it did not become law.

 Morales was a member of the Workgroup to Study Safe Harbor Policy for Youth Victims of Human Trafficking.
 The Workgroup is studying the subject of minors who are victims of human trafficking and what legal protections and services Maryland should offer them.

 Morales did not win reelection in 2018.
 In the Democratic primary election, where the top three candidates advance to the general election, Morales came in fourth place with 16 percent of the vote.

 After the election, Morales started a law firm that specializes in immigration law, criminal law, accidents, traffic violations, and DUIs.

 In 2019, Governor Larry Hogan appointed Morales to the board of trustees of Montgomery College.
 Her six-year term began in 2019.
 Morales also serves on the board of directors of Emerge Maryland, an organization that recruits and trains women to run for elected office as Democrats in Maryland.

-Morales is running to represent District 6 on the Montgomery County Council in the 2022 election.
+In 2022, Morales ran to represent District 6 on the Montgomery County Council.
+Morales came in second place.